Florida: Population

 As of 2010, those of (non-Hispanic white) European ancestry accounted for 57.9% of Florida's population.
 Out of the 57.9%, the largest groups were 12.0% German (2,212,391), 10.7% Irish (1,979,058), 8.8% English (1,629,832), 6.6% Italian (1,215,242), 2.8% Polish (511,229), and 2.7% French (504,641).
 White Americans of all European backgrounds are present in all areas of the state.
 In 1970, non-Hispanic whites constituted nearly 80% of Florida's population.
 Those of English and Irish ancestry are present in large numbers in all the urban/suburban areas across the state.
 Some native white Floridians, especially those who have descended from long-time Florida families, may refer to themselves as "Florida crackers"; others see the term as a derogatory one.
 Like whites in most other states of the southern U.S., they descend mainly from English and Scots-Irish settlers, as well as some other British American settlers.

 As of 2010, those of Hispanic or Latino ancestry accounted for 22.5% (4,223,806) of Florida's population.
 Out of the 22.5%, the largest groups were 6.5% (1,213,438) Cuban, and 4.5% (847,550) Puerto Rican.
 Florida's Hispanic population includes large communities of Cuban Americans in Miami and Tampa, Puerto Ricans in Orlando and Tampa, and Mexican/Central American migrant workers.
 The Hispanic community continues to grow more affluent and mobile.
 Florida has a large and diverse Hispanic population, with Cubans and Puerto Ricans being the largest groups in the state.
 Nearly 80% of Cuban Americans live in Florida, especially South Florida where there is a long-standing and affluent Cuban community.
-Florida has the second-largest Puerto Rican population after New York, as well as the fastest-growing in the nation.
-Puerto Ricans are more widespread throughout the state, though the heaviest concentrations are in the Orlando area of Central Florida.
+Florida has the second-largest Puerto Rican population after New York, as well as the fastest-growing in the U.S. Puerto Ricans are more widespread throughout the state, though the heaviest concentrations are in the Orlando area of Central Florida.
 Florida has one of the largest and most diverse Hispanic/Latino populations in the country, especially in South Florida around Miami, and to a lesser degree Central Florida.
 Aside from the dominant Cuban and Puerto Rican populations, there are also large populations of Mexicans, Colombians, Venezuelans and Dominicans, among numerous other groups, as most Latino groups have sizable numbers in the state.